-As a half Greek-Cypriot, half Lithuanian chick, I grew up in a household with different kinds of foods.
-Many Greek dishes take me back to my childhood, holidaying with my family in Cyprus…I have so many favourites, and these Easter cheesecakes from Cyprus, called flaounes are one of them.
+As a girl with Greek-Cypriot and Lithuanian heritage, I grew up in a household with different kinds of foods.
+Many Greek dishes take me back to my childhood, holidaying with my family in Cyprus…I have so many favourites, and these Easter cheese cakes from Cyprus, called flaounes are one of them.

 I don’t often get to eat them as it means a drive to North London where there is a large Greek community to buy them…so I thought I would dig out my Cypriot cook book and try and make them myself.